Ormeley Lodge: History

+In 1860 Mary Cawthorne Hunter, daughter of the late John Alexander Hunter of Ormeley Lodge, married Sir Edmund Arnaut Grattan.
+Capt Charles Hunter, son of John A Hunter, died at Ormeley Lodge in 1866.

+Later the house was occupied by Lauchlan Mackinnon, a captain in the Royal Navy and son of W A Mackinnon, who wrote three books about his experiences.
+He died there in 1877.
+The Mackinnon family lived there until about 1891.

 The house was bought in 1893 by Charles Hanbury-Tracy, 4th Baron Sudeley and his wife, Ada, daughter of Frederick Tollemache, living there until 1922.
 Their youngest son Felix, who was killed in action in 1914 is commemorated on a memorial in nearby St Andrew's Church, Ham.
-Their second son Algernon died in 1915 and is buried at St Peter's Church, Petersham.
-Their daughter Alice was married at St Andrew's in 1898.
+Their second son, Algernon, died in 1915 and is buried at St Peter's Church, Petersham.
+Their daughter, Alice, was married at St Andrew's in 1898.

 The house's link to the Earls of Dysart, to whom Townshend, Sinclair and Hanbury-Tracy had all been connected by marriage, was broken in 1949 when the Tollemache family auctioned the Ham estates.
 Ormeley Lodge was purchased by antique dealer Ronald Lee.
 Lee held a loan exhibition entitled Masterpieces of British Art and Craftsmanship in the house in 1954, which was attended by The Queen Mother.
 Later that year Lee sold the house to the Earl of Westmorland and in 1964 it was sold to Lord and Lady Howard de Walden.

 Ormeley Lodge was subsequently purchased by Sir James Goldsmith in the mid-1970s, and, with Lady Annabel Goldsmith, it became home for their family of five children, the elder three from Annabel's first marriage; Rupert, Robin and India, Jemima and Zac, and a sixth, Ben, being born after the move.